 “Joy’s style is all over the place in the best possible way,” James says.
 “You can tell she’s traveled a lot, and she’s collected so many beautiful things.
 So I wanted to blend those objects with textures, patterns and colors that fit how bright, warm and fun she is.”

-In the dining space, a live-edge wood table made by one of Joy’s friends is flanked by soft dining chairs upholstered in French ticking, a nod to NOLA’s French heritage.
+In the dining room, a live-edge wood table made by one of Joy’s friends is flanked by soft dining chairs upholstered in French ticking, a nod to NOLA’s French heritage.
 Enamel farmhouse-style pendants cast a soft glow on a gallery wall of pieces that Joy has collected on her travels.

 The space flows seamlessly into the bright sunny kitchen space, where open shelving highlights the beautiful serving pieces—her grandparents’ wedding china, antique cakestands, locally made ceramics—that Joy uses to style shoots for her blog and cookbook.
 Food52 pitched in, curating a selection of beautiful baking supplies, from shapely rolling pins to a navy and gold Staub French oven, that walk the line between form and function.